District OrganizationReference for procedures and responsibilities for all parties involved in the school district organization process.

 Community College Districts (DOC)

 The legal requirements for district reorganization that apply to community college districts are discussed in this chapter.
 Procedures affecting community colleges are included in this handbook because county committees on school district organization have responsibilities affecting the community college districts.
-Legal requirements covering postsecondary education may be found in Education Code, Division 7, “Community Colleges,” Section 70900 et seq.
+Legal requirements covering postsecondary education may be found in EC, Division 7, “Community Colleges,” Section 70900 et seq.
 Specific information on community college district reorganization or formation is covered in Part 46, chapters 1 through 5, Section 74000 et seq. (see also Section G in this chapter).
 Otherwise, the functions performed by the State Board of Education for school districts serving kindergarten through grade twelve are performed for community college districts by the Board of Governors of the California Community Colleges.
 The legal requirements affecting community college districts are published here for the convenience of the county committees on school district organization.

 Appendix A: (DOC)